usaid-cs/yesterday-i-learned/life.md

 - It says ["know your worth"](https://thriveglobal.com/stories/know-your-worth-then-live-like-you-know-it/), not "know that you are worth a lot".
 You can be worthless and not know it.
 - "... braveness is not the absence of fear but rather the strength to keep on going forward despite the fear." - Something Paulo Coelho probably wrote
 - ["Be like water" by Bruce Lee](https://screenrant.com/bruce-lee-be-like-water-quote-meaning-explained/) meant that "people shouldn't allow themselves to be trapped in a certain **mindset**.
 Instead, a person should be able to adapt to certain situations, grow, and change."
 - Leaving someone $1 in your will is an actual practice to prevent a contest in the future, where the person you would like to exclude from that will comes along and says they're "forgotten" and hence deserve a recount.
+[HG.org says it is mean](https://www.hg.org/legal-articles/you-do-not-have-to-leave-a-dollar-to-disinherit-someone-in-an-estate-plan-28133).
 - When you're down because you feel like you can't do something, remember you can't do everything, like growing proper facial hair (if you're Asian).
 - "Financial infidelity" is when your spouse fucks you in the arse by financial means, like [applying for credit under your name without telling you](https://www.thebalance.com/how-do-i-deal-with-identity-theft-by-my-spouse-2386240).
 Lawyer up, delete facebook, hit the gym.
 - How much work you put into learning matters.
 How much time you put into it also does.
 [Increasing the intensity of learning is crutial to saving time on learning a skill](https://azeria-labs.com/the-importance-of-deep-work-the-30-hour-method-for-learning-a-new-skill/).